Types of Support Groups

 (1) ON-LINE SUPPORT

 – You can run a support group on-line, perhaps through a blog or Facebook.
 This is a wonderful way of reaching patients who are homebound, in rural areas or who don’t have access to traditional groups.
-The ICN was the first on-line support group ever begun!
+The Interstitial Cystitis Network was the first website ever built on IC and we began the first formal on-line support groups and forum.
 We created the model for on-line support.

 – Reaches a lot of patients, particularly those who are homebound.